senabibi/PostgresqlTopTen/README.md

 ---

 ## Built With
+### Built With

+- **SQL**: The core language for database manipulation and analysis.
+- **PostgreSQL**: A reliable and powerful relational database management system (RDBMS) for handling large-scale datasets.
+- **Markdown**: Used for project documentation and presentation to ensure clarity and organization.

 This project employs industry-standard tools and technologies to deliver efficient and professional results.
 SQL serves as the core querying language for data manipulation and analysis, while PostgreSQL is used as the relational database management system (RDBMS) to handle large-scale transactional data.
 Markdown is utilized for detailed documentation, ensuring that the project is presented in a clear and organized manner.

 By integrating these features and tools, this project simulates the challenges and requirements of real-world retail data analysis tasks, highlighting the critical role of SQL in data-driven decision-making and business intelligence.